 Heathcliff beat Kirito, but only by rigging the system to avoid taking a direct hit.

-There you have it, a list of the best of the best from Sword Art.
-Give it a shot if you're searching for an anime with action, romance, appealing artwork, and weapons that are never, ever ripped off from Star Wars.
-We may not all agree on the placings of today's characters, but hopefully we can reach one consensus - seriously Sugu, why pick the name "Leafa"?
+Hopefully, you've enjoyed learning about the fiercest battlers in SAO.
+Give the series a shot if you're searching for an anime with action, romance, appealing artwork, and weapons that are never, ever ripped off from Star Wars.
+We may not all agree on the placings of today's characters, but hopefully, we can reach one consensus—seriously Sugu, why pick the name "Leafa"?